idaholab/moose/modules/stochastic_tools/doc/content/source/samplers/ParallelSubsetSimulation.md

 are the intermediate failure probabilities defining the intermediate failure thresholds, and
 $N_s$ is the number of subsets.
-Through the intermediate failure probabilities $P_1$ and $P_{i|i-1}$ PSS creates intermediate failure thresholds that allow to efficiently transition to sampling from input spaces which cause FE model failure or FE model optimal output.
+Through the intermediate failure probabilities $P_1$ and $P_{i|i-1}$ PSS creates intermediate failure thresholds that allow to efficiently transition to sampling from input spaces which cause numerical model failure or numerical model optimal output.
 These intermediate failure thresholds are created with the aid of numerous Markov chains.

 In practice, SS is implemented in the following manner.
-If $N$ is the total number of FE model evaluations, each subset will have $M=N/N_s$ samples.
+If $N$ is the total number of numerical model evaluations, each subset will have $M=N/N_s$ samples.
 An MCS is first used to generate $M$ samples.
-If the intermediate failure probabilities (except $P_{N_s|N_{s-1}}$) are all fixed to 0.1, then the first intermediate failure threshold ${F}_1$ is estimated as the $90^{\textrm{th}}$ percentile value of all the $M$ FE model outputs.
+If the intermediate failure probabilities (except $P_{N_s|N_{s-1}}$) are all fixed to 0.1, then the first intermediate failure threshold ${F}_1$ is estimated as the $90^{\textrm{th}}$ percentile value of all the $M$ numerical model outputs.
 The outputs that do not exceed $\mathcal{F}_1$ constitute Subset 1.
-To determine the next failure threshold $\mathcal{F}_2$, conditional samples should be generated such that the FE model outputs always exceed $\mathcal{F}_1$.
+To determine the next failure threshold $\mathcal{F}_2$, conditional samples should be generated such that the numerical model outputs always exceed $\mathcal{F}_1$.
 An MCMC method---in particular, a component-wise Metropolis method---is used to estimate $\mathcal{F}_2$ by simulating numerous Markov chains.
 From the $M$ MCS samples in the first subset, those that exceeded the threshold $\mathcal{F}_1$ are used as seeds (or starting values) for these Markov chains.